Access-Rend/newcsman/imports/curl/docs/BUG-BOUNTY.md

 # How are reward amounts determined?

-The curl security team first gives the vulnerability a score, as mentioned above, and based on that level we set an amount depending on the specifics of the individual case.
+The curl security team first_sentence gives the vulnerability a score, as mentioned above, and based on that level we set an amount depending on the specifics of the individual case.
 Other sponsors of the program might also get involved and can raise the amounts depending on the particular issue.